Umzumbe

-Umzumbe is a seaside resort situated at the mouth of the Mzumbe River (bad kraal) in KwaZulu-Natal, South Africa.
+Umzumbe or uMzumbe is a seaside resort situated at the mouth of the Mzumbe River (bad kraal) in KwaZulu-Natal, South Africa.
 The name of the river is derived from a band of Hlongwa cannibals who occupied the valley.
 The Hlongwa was almost wiped out by the Zulu king Shaka in 1828.

 Etymology

 Umzumbe is situated south of the mouth of the Mzumbe River, from which it takes its name; of Zulu origin, it has been explained as meaning ‘the dangerous river’, ‘the winding river’ and ‘wild bean river’.
 The form uMzumbe has been approved.